 - The Contractor shall provide written requests for all staking to be provided by the Local Agency.
-A minimum 48-hour advance notice will be required prior to the commencement of all requested staking activities. - The Contractor shall establish from the given survey points and bench marks, all additional control points necessary to construct the individual project elements.
-It is the Contractor's responsibility to tie in centerline control points in order to preserve them during construction operations. - The Contractor shall provide all additional staking required to assure completion of the work in substantial conformance with the plans. - The Contractor shall be responsible for re-establishing all stakes removed or disturbed by construction operations. - All work shall be according to normally accepted surveying practices.
+A minimum 5-day advance notice will be required prior to the commencement of any requested staking activities. - The Contractor shall establish from the given survey points and benchmarks any additional control points necessary to construct the individual project elements.
+It is the Contractor's responsibility to tie in centerline control points in order to preserve them during construction operations. - The Contractor shall provide any additional staking required to assure completion of the work in substantial conformance with the plans. - The Contractor shall be responsible for re-establishing any stakes removed or disturbed by construction operations. - All work shall be according to normally accepted surveying practices.
 Field notes shall be kept in standard survey field notebooks and those books shall become the property of the Local Agency at the completion of the project.
 All notes shall be neat, orderly, and in accepted form.

 This work will not be measured separately for payment.
-The cost incurred by the Contractor in complying with this requirement shall be considered as included in the contract unit prices bid for the various items of work.
+The cost incurred by the Contractor in complying with this requirement shall be considered as included in the contract unit prices bid for the various items of work involved and no additional compensation will be allowed.